cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 `tx2`, because `tx1` will be disseminated faster and it will be included in a block before `tx2`.
 Currently, it is not possible to guarantee this kind of property.

-> Definition: The *latency of a transaction* is the difference between the time at which the
-> transaction was received for the first time by a node, and the timestamp of the block in which the
-> transaction finally was included.
+:memo: _Definition_: The *latency of a transaction* is the difference between the time at which the transaction was received for the first time by a node, and the timestamp of the block in which the transaction finally was included.

 We want also to keep the FIFO ordering within each class:

-> Property **Sequential ordering per class**: For transactions within the same class, the mempool
-> will make its best effort to maintain a FIFO ordering when they are validated, processed, and
+:parking: _Property_ **Sequential ordering per class**: For transactions within the same class, the mempool will make its best effort to maintain a FIFO ordering when they are validated, processed, and disseminated.
-> disseminated.

 Given any two different transactions `tx1` and `tx2` belonging to the same class, if the mempool receives `tx1` before receiving `tx2`, then: